 However, I must emphasize the importance of keeping the pot above the waterline which allows excess water to drain freely, as ferns require the soil to be consistently moist, but not boggy as saturated soil can cause root rot.

 Misting the fern everyday can also help, however if the fern’s leaves are damp from too much misting with a spray bottle, then this can result in foliar disease which is why I recommend placing your fern near to other plants, on a saucer with water and using a humidifier.

-Once your have create a more humid environment for your fern then the higher humidity should prevent an more leaves turning brown.
+Once you have created a more humid environment for your fern then the higher humidity should prevent more leaves from turning brown.

 Use a sharp pair of pruner or scissors to cut away any dry, brown crispy leaf blades and leaflets back to healthy growth as the brown growth does not regenerate.
 Pruning your fern does stimulate new healthy green growth and as long as the humidity is consistently at least 30% (ideally 40% for most species) then the fern should stay a healthy green.

 A higher relative humidity is the most important factor for the health of your fern.

 (To learn more, read my article, how to revive a dying fern).

 2. Underwatering (Soil Should be Consistently Moist)

 Often, the reason for fern leaves turning brown at the tips is because of underwatering.
 Ferns prefer the soil around the roots to be consistently and evenly moist.
 If the soil dries out between bouts of watering then the leaves turn brown, crispy, and dried out because of a lack of moisture.